-In addition, we consider the co-existence of edges with either negative or positive mean values for their corresponding multiplicative uncertainties.
+In Proposition~\ref{co:clus}, we then allow the co-existence of edges whose corresponding multiplicative uncertainties possess either negative or positive mean values.
 Assuming identical exogenous frequencies, we study this special case over an underlying line topology.
-Conditions under which the network exhibits a clustering behavior are derived by showing its stochastic phase-cohesiveness with respect to the union of the in-phase and anti-phase sets (see Proposition~\ref{co:clus}).

-Third, we discuss a relaxation on the odd property of the coupling function.
+Conditions under which the network exhibits clustering behavior are derived by showing its stochastic phase-cohesiveness with respect to the union of the in-phase and anti-phase sets.\\[1mm] Third, we discuss a relaxation of the odd property of the coupling function.
 We allow the coupling function to be non-odd only on a subset of its domain.
-This relaxation describes a more general coupling law which is applicable, for instance, in studying series arrays of Josephson junctions~\cite{watanabe1997stability} applicable in neuromorphic computing.
+This relaxation describes a more general coupling law which is applicable, for instance, in studying series arrays of Josephson junctions~\cite{watanabe1997stability}.
 For oscillators over an undirected tree network with multiplicative (positive mean-values) and additive uncertainties, conditions under which the network is stochastic phase-cohesive with respect to the in-phase set are characterized (see Proposition~\ref{co:sh}).\\[1mm] Fourth, we study phase-coupled oscillators, with $2\pi$-periodic odd couplings, such that each two coupled oscillators are connected using a common and constant coupling term and with a non-zero probability of connection, which represents an Erd\"{o}s-R\'{e}nyi random network.
 We obtain conditions for achieving both stochastic phase-cohesive and phase-locked solutions for this network.
 For the case of constant and non-identical frequencies, we show that the effect of the randomness is to stabilize the in-phase set as the only absorbing set of the network (see Theorem~\ref{th3}).
 Furthermore, we prove that any positive probability of connection will lead to a phase-locking solution when all oscillators have identical exogenous frequencies (see Corollary~\ref{th4}).

-To the best of our knowledge, stochastic stability of phase-coupled oscillators has not been addressed in the literature.
+In Remark \ref{re}, stochastic analysis is compared with deterministic perturbation analysis.
+To the best of our knowledge, the stochastic stability of phase-coupled oscillators has not been studied in the literature.
 A preliminary result for Kuramoto oscillators over a tree network was presented in our conference paper \cite{jafarian2019stochastic}.